emmanuelmenon/emmanuelmenon.github.io/_posts/2020-05-06-double-features-a-guide.md

 Thankfully, however, due to physical media and various streaming services, the very same ones that killed the double feature, the double feature does live on in our homes.

 ## How do I create a **good** double feature?
-Again, I would like to reiterate that I am by now means an expert on creating a good double feature, this is just what I've learned over the course of a couple days of research.
+Again, I would like to reiterate that I am by no means an expert on creating a good double feature, this is just what I've learned over the course of a couple days of research.
 I've also added in some of my own ideas that seem to logically fit into what makes a good double feature.

 <p class="nomargin">First off, let's get the "musts" out of the way</p>
 - Must contain two films